JHNUL/TiraLabra2023/docs/specifications.md

 ## Topic of the project

 This project uses Markov's Chain to predict the next note in a melody.
 The idea is to implement at least 1st and 2nd degree Markov's Chains.
-I play guitar myself and have studied music in my youth, so the topic of generating music and getting to know something about machine learning in practice made me choose this topic.

 ## Data structures and algorithms used